-Abducted soldier Gilad Shalit, held hostage in the Gaza Strip for more than five years, did not face violence while in captivity, an official from the Palestinian Hamas movement said yesterday.
+Gilad Shalit, the Israel Defense Forces soldier held hostage in the Gaza Strip for more than five years, did not face violence while in captivity, an official from the Palestinian Hamas movement said Wednesday.

 He said he was allowed to watch television and listen to the radio for most of the period, and at times would even talk and "laugh" with his captors.

 Al-Arouri is one of the four Hamas members who negotiated Shalit's release.